Outsourcing the Order-to-Cash Process

 The past decade of Business Process Outsourcing (BPO) has seen the growth of a multi-billion dollar industry that has its share of successes, notable failures, and many experiences that fall somewhere in between.
-Outsource provider employees can be “offshore”, “near-shore”, or “onshore”, using either new staff or, in some cases, re-badging the existing workforce.
-Interestingly, the growth and acceptance of BPO follows many of the same patterns that were true for Shared Services, including a reluctance to transfer customer-facing work processes.
+Outsourced provider employees can be “offshore”, “near-shore”, or “onshore”, using either new staff or, in some cases, re-badging the existing workforce.
+Interestingly, the growth and acceptance of BPO follow many of the same patterns that were true for Shared Services, including a reluctance to transfer customer-facing work processes.
 As one example, Order-to-Cash processes have only recently gained widespread acceptance in Shared Services; a possible future trend for what is acceptable for outsourcing.

 iPollingTM Results Review

-A recent iPollingTM question explored the frequency for outsourcing Order-to-Cash processes and the overall strategy for outsourcing customer-facing work activities.
+A recent iPollingTM question explored the frequency of outsourcing Order-to-Cash processes and the overall strategy for outsourcing customer-facing work activities.
 The results for the first question show that 34% of member companies currently have a significant (17%) or moderate (17%) level of outsourcing in Order-to-Cash.
-In addition, 33% have a limited outsourcing scope and 33% that have not outsourced at all in O2C.
+In addition, 33% have a limited outsourcing scope and 33% have not outsourced at all in O2C.
 It is interesting to note that no companies have outsourced the entire Order-to-Cash process.

 The second polling question explored the current status of outsourcing customer-facing processes within Order-to-Cash, with 13% having implemented this on a wide basis and another 13% on a limited basis.
 While an additional 17% are currently evaluating this option, the remaining 57% have already evaluated this type of outsourcing and chose not to do so.

 - Consumer Products & Services Member: All transactional activities are now outsourced globally.
 Customer-facing activities remain in-house.